uugear/vivid-unit-os/README.md

 # vivid-unit-os
 # Vivid Unit OS Build System

-An open build system for generating a Debian-based operating system for **Vivid Unit** devices.
+An open build system for generating Vivid Unit OS (a Debian-based operating system) for **Vivid Unit** devices.

 This project aims to replace the previous Rockchip SDK-based workflow with a cleaner, more maintainable, and more upstream-oriented build system based on: